-Dash Core has published an extensive Developer Guide to help new developers get started with the Dash code base, and as a reference for experienced developers.
-This guide can be leveraged to quickly and efficiently integrate external applications with the Dash ecosystem.
-Anyone can contribute to the guide by submitting an issue or pull request on GitHub.
-The documentation is available at: https://dash-docs.github.io/en/
+The Dash Platform Developer Documentation contains technical documentation intended to help developers quickly and easily get started with Dash Platform.
+The Dash Core Developer Documentation provides detailed documentation on the Dash Core code base, and serves as a reference for experienced developers.
+These documentation portals can help developers to quickly and efficiently integrate external applications with the Dash ecosystem.
+Anyone can contribute to the documentation by suggesting edits in the documentation system.

 The Dash Core Team also maintains the Dash Roadmap, which sets out delivery milestones for future releases of Dash and includes specific technical details describing how the development team plans to realise each challenge.
 The Dash Roadmap is complemented by the Dash Improvement Proposals, which contain detailed technical explanations of proposed changes to the Dash protocol itself.